elastisys/compliantkubernetes/docs/glossary.md

 !!!important
     Harmonization of documentation with this glossary is underway.
 (See [#609](https://github.com/elastisys/compliantkubernetes/issues/609))

+> There are only two hard things in Computer Science: cache invalidation and naming things.
+>
+> — Phil Karlton

 This page introduces terminology used in the Compliant Kubernetes project.
 We borrow terminology from: